Tom-Watts/Bubbles-Language/README.md

 #### Currently features:
 - Supports Haskell-style Functional control and pattern matching.
+- Basic Algebraic Data Types ( Union is to do )
+- Dynamic Function Type checking
 - Has new keywords for easy readibility: isnt == not --> if element isnt in set

 #### Ideas of things to do:
-- Haskell-like type system, can add type constraints to functions
-- Definitely have dynamic type checking for these functions, making compile time checks might not be possible.
-- Improved security, constrain I/O?
+- Security Features?
 - Simple/Easy syntax for Meta Programming and Dynamic Object Creation
 - Create beautified syntax for Classes and add more functional control:
 -  Remove explicit .self in class declarations, use implicit scoping
 - Remove or replace object __init__ constructor syntax